eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 - Copy the `keystore-m` JSON files into `.eth/validator_keys/` in this project directory.
-- Run `sudo docker-compose run --rm validator-exit /keys/<name-of-keystore-file>`, once for each keystore (validator) you wish to exit.
+- Run `docker-compose run --rm validator-exit /keys/<name-of-keystore-file>`, once for each keystore (validator) you wish to exit.
 - Follow prompts.